briandfoy/briandfoy.github.io/_drafts/2003-01-01-separating-code-presentation-and-configuration.md

 ---
 layout: post
 title: Separating Code, Presentation, and Configuration
-categories: programming rescued-content the-perl-review
+categories: programming
-tags: config perl mvc config
+tags: config perl mvc config rescued-content the-perl-review
 stopwords:
 last_modified:
 original_url:
 ---

-*I originally published this as "Separating Code, Presentation, and Configuration" in The Perl Review 0.7*
+*I originally published this in The Perl Review 0.7, January 2003*

 I take a program from a previous article and separate the code, presentation, and configuration into separate parts to make the program more flexible and easier to maintain.

 ## Introduction